metaline/jquery-social/README.md

 - Pinterest
 - LinkedIn

-## Installation
+## How to install

 See the example in the demo folder.

 ## Notes

-- Google+ and Twitter does not provide any documented API to fetch the total share count.
-For this reason, the counter of these platforms may does not work!
+- Google+ and Twitter don’t provide any API to fetch the total share count.
+For this reason, the count of these platforms may not work!
 - The tracking for Pinterest, LinkedIn and Google+ is only an "intent": it’s not possible to trace the real sharing.
 - Google Analytics tracks Google+ shares automatically as "social" event.
-This plugin also adds tracking as normal event, but the "social" events are more accurate.
+This plugin also adds tracking as normal event, but the "social" stats are more accurate.

 ## Contributing